 Woman on the Run (1950) (digital copy from 35mm before only print was destroyed)

 Our Video Archives feature an expanding catalog of noir-related video, ranging from exclusive interviews, to festival guest appearances, to short films inspired by film noir.

 Did you know that The Film Noir Foundation has livestreams every two weeks on our Facebook page in which Eddie Muller answers questions submitted by our email subscribers?
-Broadcasts are scheduled for January 13 and 27 at 7pm PT on Facebook.
-All broadcasts are available on our YouTube channel the following day.
+ASK EDDIE will return May 12 at 7 PM on Facebook and the following day.
 Join our mailing list to submit your questions and get updates on upcoming ASK EDDIE broadcasts.

 I'm just glad there is an organization doing this.
 Back in 1988 when I first became obsessed, it seemed like few knew what film noir was here in the UK.
 So it would usually be just me and a small bunch of moody loners (male and female) who'd go to a regular evening at a flea pit in North London.
 Three films for a couple of bucks (or pounds here).
 Such fun...
 A pity NOIR CITY only happens in the U.S. Oh well, maybe one day I'll get over... — Henry Jaremko